 This exact spot is where WWI started

-After you visit the Bobsled site and if you’re there either by hiking or by an organized tour – you should not miss the hilltop aerial view of Sarajevo!
+After you visit the Bobsled site and if you’re there either by hiking or by an organized tour – you should not miss one of the Sarajevo tourist attractions, the hilltop aerial view of Sarajevo!
 I went to the Winter Olympic site via an organized tour by the awesome The Doctor’s House Hostel, and our guide took us somewhere around Tebević Mountain.

 He did mention that it is must not miss and should certainly be one of the top things to do in Sarajevo if you visit.
 He took us there for a short detour since it is on the way.
 If you’re hiking, I’m sure you can find it rather easy from the map!
 Exploring Sarajevo has been fun, indeed.